Relative clauses, also known as adjective or attributive clauses, are a type of complex sentence in English grammar.

 An adjective describes or clarifies a noun, and in a similar way, a relative or adjective clause gives more information about or defines a noun.

-So in this case they will come directly after the noun:
+In this case they will come directly after the noun:

 If they are qualifying a whole clause, then they come directly after that clause:

-However, they can also spit up the main clause.
+However, they can also spit up the independent clause.
 This is if they are qualifying a noun which is the subject of the sentence, in which case they are embedded within the main clause: